Looking for ways to relax and bond with your baby? Understand when and how to give an infant massage.

 Massaging your baby too soon after a feeding might cause your baby to vomit — so wait at least 45 minutes after a feeding.
 Also pay close attention to your baby's mood.
 If your baby has a steady gaze and appears calm and content, he or she might enjoy a massage.
 If your baby turns his or her head away from you or becomes stiff in your arms, it might not be the best time for a massage.

-When you start massaging your baby, what time of day you do massages and how often you massage your baby is up to you.
+Once you start massaging your baby, when and how often you massage your baby is up to you.
 You might give your newborn a daily massage.
 Your toddler might enjoy a massage at night as a soothing part of his or her bedtime routine.

-Start by creating a calm atmosphere.
+- Create a calm atmosphere.
 If possible, do the massage in a warm, quiet place — indoors or outdoors.
-Remove any jewelry you're wearing.
+Remove your jewelry.
 Sit comfortably on the floor or a bed or stand in front of the changing table and position your baby on a blanket or towel in front of you.
-Place your baby on his or her back so that you can maintain eye contact and bring your baby's body close to you.
+Place your baby on his or her back so that you can maintain eye contact.
 As you undress your baby, tell him or her it's massage time.

-When you first start massaging your baby, use a soft and gentle touch.
+- Control your touch.
+When you first start massaging your baby, use a gentle touch.
 Avoid tickling your baby, however, which might irritate him or her.
 As your baby grows, use a firmer touch.

-While specific techniques vary, infant massage usually involves slowly stroking or kneading each part of your baby's body.
-You might start by placing your baby on his or her stomach and spending about one minute each gently rubbing different areas, including your baby's head, neck, shoulders, upper back, waist, thighs, feet and hands.
-Next, place your baby on his or her back and spend about one minute each extending and flexing each of your baby's arms and legs, and then both legs at the same time.
+- Slowly stroke and knead each part of your baby's body.
+You might start by placing your baby on his or her stomach and spending one minute each rubbing different areas, including your baby's head, neck, shoulders, upper back, waist, thighs, feet and hands.
+Next, place your baby on his or her back and spend one minute each extending and flexing your baby's arms and legs, and then both legs at the same time.
 Finally, with your baby either on his or her back or stomach, repeat the rubbing motions for another five minutes.

-Watch how your baby responds to the massage.
+- Watch how your baby responds.
 If your baby jiggles his or her arms and seems happy, he or she is likely enjoying the massage and you can continue.
 If your baby turns his or her head away from you or appears restless or unhappy, stop the massage and try again later.

 It's up to you.
 Some parents prefer to use oil during infant massage to prevent friction between their hands and the baby's skin, while others find it too messy.
 If you choose to use oil, select one that's odorless and edible — just in case your baby gets some in his or her mouth.
 If your baby has sensitive skin or allergies, test the oil first by applying a small amount to a patch of your baby's skin and watching for a reaction.